 What are the top skills employers look for in criminal justice degree graduates in Maryland?

-Employers in Maryland increasingly seek criminal justice graduates with strong analytical and critical thinking skills.
-According to the Maryland Department of Labor, these skills are essential for effective crime prevention and case evaluation.
+Employers in Maryland seek criminal justice graduates who demonstrate strong analytical skills, critical thinking, and ethical judgment.
+According to the Maryland Department of Labor, these skills help professionals effectively evaluate evidence and make informed decisions in law enforcement and legal settings.

 How to find internships in Maryland relevant to a criminal justice degree?